Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Related Work

 RS-Coin~\cite{danezis2015centrally} and Omniledger~\cite{kokoris2018omniledger} are client driven sharded systems in the UTXO model where cross-shard transactions are executed using 2PC.
 RS-Coin is a permissioned system whereas Omniledger considers a permissionless model.
 Chainspace~\cite{al2017chainspace} also uses a variant of 2PC for cross-shard transaction where it substitutes the client by a inter-shard consensus protocol called S-BAC.
 RapidChain~\cite{zamani2018rapidchain} also considers UTXO based model where cross-shard transactions are replaced by dummy transactions at every participating shard.
 These dummy transactions maintain semantic properties of the original cross-shard transactions.
 To execute a cross-shard transaction, shards involved in the transaction run 2PC protocol with every output shard, playing the role of the 2PC transaction coordinator and input shards being the server.

 Monoxide~\cite{wang2019monoxide} partitions its participants into shards where nodes in each zone run PoW.
 Monoxide also adopts UTXO based data model and runs 2PC for cross-shard transaction.
 Cross shard transactions are executed in the initiator shards and then the proofs are sent to the receiver shards.
-Note that since Monoxide uses PoW, the receiver shard needs to wait for a long duration before it can confidently use the certificates from initiator shard.
-Cross shard transactions in~\cite{dang2019towards} use two-phase locking~(2PL) and two phase commit~(2PC) to achieve atomicity and isolation in cross-shard transactions.
+Since Monoxide uses PoW, the receiver shard needs to wait for a long duration before it can confidently use the certificates from initiator shard.
+Cross shard transactions in~\cite{dang2019towards} use two-phase locking~(2PL) and 2PC to achieve atomicity and isolation.
 To defend against attacks from clients who can lock-up shared resources for long periods, they replace clients by a distributed committee.
 They demonstrate that RapidChain does not achieve atomicity in non-UTXO model.